Welloty/HARDCORE/README.md

 # HARDCORE
-A hardcore mod for Mindscape.
+A hardcore mod for Mindustry.
 Adds IMPOSSIBLE difficulty.